Center for Health Sciences

 The Master of Science in Biomedical Sciences offers a thesis and non-thesis option, with both programs designed to be completed in two years with a minimum of 32 credit hours.
 The PhD program is designed to be completed in four years with a minimum of 90 credit hours.
 The DO/PhD program is designed to be completed in a minimum of seven years.
 The first two years are the basic science years of the program.
 The middle three years are graduate study, research and dissertation of the PhD program.
 The final two years are the clinical sciences years of the DO program.
 The DO/MS program is designed to be completed in a minimum of five years.
 The first year is primarily the graduate portion of the program.
 The last four years consist of the medical portion of the degree, with any remaining graduate work completed during the first year of medical school and subsequent summers.

 The Master of Science in Forensic Sciences requires a minimum of 39 credit hours with the thesis program typically completed in two full years.
 The MS/thesis program offers specialization in the areas of forensic biology/DNA, forensic pathology/death scene investigation, forensic pathology/microbiology, forensic psychology and forensic toxicology/trace evidence.
-Full-time thesis students complete first-year classes online and complete laboratory courses and research.
+Full-time thesis students may complete first-year classes online before moving to campus, with permission of the specialization track lead.
 Non-thesis options in forensic science administration and forensic document examination are designed for practitioners with related professional experience, who complete the degree online, usually over three to four years while maintaining full-time careers.
 This degree is designed for individuals pursuing careers in crime labs, investigative agencies or research institutions.

 The Master of Science in Health Care Administration consists of 32 total hours with a creative component or thesis including six hours of general graduate level electives.
 The program has an option in healthcare leadership and entrepreneurship or an option in administration.
 The curriculum provides exposure to management concepts, processes and techniques associated with administration and entrepreneurship functions in a variety of health care organizations.
 This degree is ideal for those individuals working in health care who wish to move into management or executive positions; however, healthcare experience is not required.
 This degree offers on-site courses at OSU-Stillwater and OSU-Tulsa as well as distance learning opportunities.
 This degree can be completed in-class or fully online.
 The DO/MS program is designed to be completed in five years.
 The first year is the graduate portion of the program and the last four years consist of the medical portion of the degree.

 The Master of Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Once accepted into the program, students are assigned to a Board of Certification (BOC) Certified Athletic Trainer (AT) where they are responsible to provide for the overall health care of patients over the course of their respective seasons or occupation.
-Clinical instruction of students is achieved through direct supervision of a licensed physician and the athletic trainer.
+Clinical instruction of students is achieved through direct supervision by health care providers.
 The curriculum is based in the human sciences with anatomy, physiology, biomechanics, pathology, pharmacology, nutrition and psychology providing the theoretical foundation of student inquiry.
 Students learn how to apply these theoretical concepts while in the clinical setting learning under licensed physicians, athletic trainers, physical therapists and other allied health care professionals.
 This balance of theory and practical application prepares students to sit for the Board of Certification examination where upon successful completion, may earn the credentials ATC.
-Additional information about these programs can be found at: http://www.healthsciences.okstate.edu/com/catalog.php
+Additional information about these programs can be found at: http://www.health.okstate.edu/com/catalog.php.

 Honor and Service Organizations